The 1960's - Part Two

 Picture courtesy of Richard Nicholson

 Ivan with his bikes.
-He enlisted the services of mechanic Gordon Stobbs when he was with Newcastle and Gordon remained as Ivans Mechanic for the rest of Ivan's career.
+He enlisted the services of local mechanic Gordon Stobbs when he was with Newcastle and Gordon remained as Ivan's Mechanic for the rest of Ivan's career.
+Ivan admits that Gordon helped him to his track successes.

 This picture proves that Ivan Mauger could be headed at Brough.
 This is Hackney Hawk, Colin Pratt out in front.

-The World Championship Round at Brough was on 23rd May 1966 John scored 11, Graham 5, and Chum 2.
-Ivan Mauger won with a 15 maximum and Brian Brett was second on 14.
+The World Championship Round at Brough was held on 23rd May 1966 John scored 11, Graham 5, and Chum 2.
+Ivan Mauger won the meeting with a 15 maximum and Brian Brett was second on 14.

 Mike Watkin

-Local born Mike made a place in the team his own by some gritty and determined riding.
-He was Newcastle's captain and became a non riding captain after breaking his wrist down Newport way
+Local born riders Mike Watkin and Dave Younghusband started riding together in second halves at Brough, they made great progress with Dave moving down the road into the Middlesbrough team and Mike battled his way into the Diamonds team.
+Mike made a place in the team his own by some gritty and determined riding.
+He became Newcastle's captain and became a non riding captain after breaking his wrist down Newport way.

 Mudlark: Mike Watkin, wearing the NUFC shirt over his leathers